dji-sdk/Onboard-SDK-Doc/source/guides/component-guide-multi-function-io.md

 ## Introduction

 The Multi Function IO feature of the A3 and N3 Flight Controller supports reading and writing PWM signals, Analog to Digital Conversion and General Purpose Input Output.
-These new feature are being introduced in order to avoid having to arrange additional circuitry or microcontrollers for the mentioned low level functionalities.
+These new features are being introduced in order to avoid having to arrange additional circuitry or microcontrollers for the mentioned low level functionalities.

 ### PWM